Continuous Dynamic Bipedal Jumping via Real-time Variable-model Optimization: Results

 \subsection{Jumping Repeatability}

-To validate the repeatability of the jumping behaviors with the proposed framework, we run 53 jumps, which include (1) 18 trials of jumps with a 40 cm distance target and (2) 35 trials of jumps with a 25 cm distance target.
-Fig. \ref{fig:repeat} showcases these experiments, each red marker represents a successful jump, green marker represents a failed jump.
-3 of the jumps in category (1) are perturbed by the initial and end terrain heights, up to 20 cm.
-As a result, 48 out of the 53 attempts succeed and balance well after jumping.
-5 of each jumping trajectories are overlaid in Fig. \ref{fig:overlay25} and \ref{fig:overlay40} to showcase the consistency of performance and trajectory tracking with our control framework.
+To validate the repeatability of the jumping behaviors with the proposed framework, we run 53 jumping experiments, which include (1) 18 trials of 40-cm forward leaps and (2) 35 trials of 25-cm forward leaps.
+Five of each jumping trajectories are overlaid in Fig. \ref{fig:overlay} to showcase the consistency of performance with our control framework.